hermes atlas

 junhoyeo/tokscale

-Tokscale is a high-performance CLI tool and visualization dashboard designed to track token consumption and costs across various AI coding agents.
-It functions by scanning local databases, session logs, and configuration directories to aggregate usage data from multiple providers into a unified interface.
-The tool features a native Rust TUI for real-time monitoring and supports a web-based frontend with 3D contribution graphs.
-It enables developers to audit their spending and usage patterns across a wide range of platforms including Hermes Agent, Claude Code, and GitHub Copilot.
+Tokscale is a high-performance CLI tool and visualization dashboard designed to track token consumption and associated costs across various AI coding agents.
+It works by scanning local database files and session logs from supported clients to aggregate usage metrics into a unified interface.
+Users can view daily summaries, model-specific statistics, and 3D contribution graphs through a native Rust TUI or a web-based frontend.
+The tool supports a wide range of integrations including Hermes Agent, Claude Code, GitHub Copilot CLI, and Cursor.

 • Tracks token usage and costs across multiple AI coding agents